Root number bias for newforms: Introduction

 \subsection{Remarks on proof}

 The proof has in essence two steps.
 The quantity $\Delta(N,k)$ equals the trace of $(-1)^{k/2} W_N$ on $S_k^\new(N)$.
 First, we use a trace formula due to Yamauchi \cite{yamauchi} and Skoruppa--Zagier \cite{SZ} which expresses the trace of $W_N$ on $S_k(N)$ as an alternating sum of class numbers.
-Using class number relations and elementary but careful analysis, we rewrite this trace in terms of a single weighted class number $h'(-D)$ (see \cref{prop:trold}).
+Using class number relations and elementary but careful analysis, we rewrite this trace in terms of a single weighted class number $h'(-D)$ (see \cref{prop:trold}, which can also be derived from the recent work \cite{ZZ}).
 Second, one can express the trace of $W_N$ on the new subspace as an alternating sum over $M^2 \mid N$ of traces on $S_k(N/M^2)$.
 Once again, we use class number relations and elementary analysis to obtain our formula for $\Delta(N,k)$ (see \cref{prop:trnew}).

 We remark that our approach is much more straightforward and simple than the approaches taken in \cite{PQ} and \cite{LPW}.
 In \cite{me:refdim}, we restricted to squarefree levels because our main focus in that paper was dimension formulas with prescribed local signs at multiple ramified places, and that problem seems considerably more complicated for non-squarefree levels.
 The result therein about root number bias for squarefree levels was merely a curious observation we made along the way, which was already immediate from the Yamauchi/Skoruppa--Zagier trace formulas (though, to our knowledge, it had not been noticed before).
 For squarefree levels, both steps in our present proof are trivial because (i) the trace formula for $W_N$ on $S_k(N)$ is very simple for squarefree $N$ and (ii) there is no oldform contribution to this trace that we need to subtract off.